 How to Spot a Lottery Scam

 The most important thing to remember is that you cannot win a prize from a lottery you have not entered.
-If you haven’t played a lottery and you receive a letter, phone call or email informing you that you’ve won a prize, it is almost certainly fraudulent.
+If you haven’t played the lottery and you receive a letter, phone call or email informing you that you’ve won a prize, it is almost certainly fraudulent.
 To safeguard yourself against such scams, look out for the following signs:

 - You are asked to pay a fee or ‘premium’ to claim your prize.
 Lotteries will not ask for payment for any prize claims.